unosquare/litelib/README.md

 We designed LiteLib to be extremely easy to use.
 There are 3 steps you need to follow.

 1. Create your model classes.
 All model classes must extend from `LiteModel`.
 There are a few class and property attributes that LiteLib understands.
 See the examples below.
 2. Create your context class.
-It must extend `LiteDbContext`, and it must expose
+It must extend `LiteDbContext`, and it must expose your `LiteDbSet` classes
 3. Use your context class.
 Example provided in the following section.

 ##Example

 Create your model class.
-Use the `Table` attribute you specify the name of the table you want to map your model to.
+Use the `Table` attribute to specify the name of the table you want to map your model to.
 Also note we inherit from `LiteModel`.
 If you wish to create a unique index on a column, use the `LiteUnique` attribute on a property.
 If you wish to index a column, then simply use the `LiteIndex` attribute.
 Please note properties with complex datatypes will not be mapped to the database.

 ```cs
 namespace Models